acestream/ace-network-docs/docs/list-of-operations/non-system-service-payment.md

 All the payments in this category are done in [XAB][2] only.

-Payment with [XAC][1] is possible, but in such case the network performs an automatic exchange XAC -> XAB on built-in DEX (decentralized exchange) before making a transaction.
+Payment with [XAT][1] is possible, but in such case the network performs an automatic exchange XAT -> XAB on built-in DEX (decentralized exchange) before making a transaction.
 Such an exchange is outside the scope of this smart contract, therefore, in this section only payment in XAB is described.